pixelate/jekyll-plastic/README.md

 # Site structure

 All folders in the project that do _not_ start with an underscore are accessible on the website.
 The homepage is represented by index.html in the project directory.
+General information about your studio is stored in `_data/studio.yml`.

 # Game pages